Yoric/ronin-time-bureaucrats/mission-the-polyphonic-choir.md

 >
 > Poor at: Standing up and fighting, coming up with fresh ideas.

-The Time Brigade assumes that any Time Pedestrian present in the city is dying, so they will not pull any blow unless they realize that the runaways are Time Travelers.
-On the other hand, they will make efforts to keep Time Travelers alive: if given the opportunity, they are going to politely ask the Travelers to turn back and meet them in the Citadel.
-If not, they are going to use non-lethal weaponry.
+The Time Brigade assumes that any Time Pedestrian present in the city is dying, so by default, they will not pull any blow.
+While they have limited reserves of weapons, if needed, they may teleport Crowd-Control Crows to drop explosives on top of the Crew.
+If they realize that they are targeting Time Travelers, though, they will attempt to use non-lethal means, starting with a simple order delivered from thin air: turn back and meet at the Citadel.

 ### The cemetary